Published:

 Payment link(s) created: amount, description, reference configured

-Reminder email after 7 days and dunning email after 14 days prepared
+Reminder email prepared after 7 days and dunning email after 14 days

-Export function in the PSP tested (CSV for accounting)
+Export function tested in the PSP (CSV for accounting)

 Frequently Asked Questions about Digital Membership Fee Collection for Clubs